RubenZagon/game-of-life-java-CodeRetreat/README.md

 Forbidden loops

+   - NO if / else
-   - NO for
+   - NO ternary
-   - NO while
+   - NO switch
-   - YES recursion
+   - YES try/catch

 # GameShould of life - Java
 ![Gif game of life](./images/game-of-life.gif)